No Democratic opponent, but Murphy launches $5M ad campaign before June 8 primary

-In spite of having no Democratic opponents on the ballot in the June 8 primary, look for television and digital ads from the Murphy for Governor 2021 campaign starting Tuesday, touting his success making New Jersey "stronger and fairer" in a post-pandemic world.
+In spite of having no Democratic opponents on the ballot in the June 8 primary, look for television and digital ads from the Murphy for Governor 2021 campaign starting Tuesday, touting his message of "stronger and fairer" New Jersey in a post-pandemic world.

 The campaign will spend almost $5 million on media ads ahead of the primary, a spokesperson announced Tuesday.